Officers and Board Members:

 Larry Gillespie (Chair), John Hayes, Joan Hutchinson, Gil Kirlikowske, Calhoun Witham

 This committee shall monitor issues affecting the neighborhood originating from the presence and business of cruise ships including, but not limited to, pollution, traffic related to the operation of cruise ships, and location(s) of a terminal(s) for loading and unloading passengers, and shall make recommendations to the Board as necessary.

 Elizabeth Fort (Chair), Carrie Agnew, Larry Gillespie, Russell Guerard, Carolyne Matelene, Margot Rose, Jay Williams

 The committee seeks to identify and engage potential new members, as well as promote involvement by existing members.
 The size and breadth of CNA’s membership throughout Charlestowne promotes CNA’s ability to advocate with the City on behalf of our neighborhood.
 Membership dues support the costs associated with communications, meetings and routine accounting and filing costs for nonprofit entities.

 This committee cultivates and recruits new Board members and works with the Board to nominate officers for the coming year.

-George Smythe (Chair), Phyllis Ewing, Margot Rose, Lynn White
+Craig Hanson (Chair), Phyllis Ewing, Margot Rose